larean/obsinfo/obsinfo/_examples/Information_Files/README.rst

   * ``{CAMPAIGN}.campaign.yaml``: to be filled in by the chief scientist

-* the ``/instrumentation`` directory, which contains subdirectories to be filled in by the facility operator. each subdirectory corresponds to a facilty update and contains:
+* the ``/instrumentation`` directory, which contains subdirectories to be filled in by the facility operator.
+  Each subdirectory corresponds to a facilty update and contains:

   * ``instrumentation.yaml``: An inventory of park instruments.
 Refers to ``instrument_components`` file (in principal, could also refer to RESP or other standard files, although this has not been implemented in the